1. What activity constitutes acting as a debt adjuster, requiring licensure?

 No, only a nonprofit corporation can be licensed as a debt adjuster.

-3. If my organization is a HUD-certified Housing Counselor or a U.S. Bankruptcy Trustee-approved credit counselor, or is approved or certified by any other governmental agency or official, does it still require licensure to act as a debt adjuster for New Jersey clients?
+3. If my organization is a HUD-approved Housing Counselor or a U.S. Bankruptcy Trustee-approved credit counselor, or is approved or certified by any other governmental agency or official, does it still require licensure to act as a debt adjuster for New Jersey clients?

 Yes.